lowRISC/qemu/docs/opentitan/tools.md

 * `treillis/` directory contains the test application to test the [GPIO](gpio.md) device.
 * [`uartmux.py`](uartmux.md) is a tiny stream wrapper to help dealing with multiple QEMU output streams, typically multiple virtual UARTs.
+* [`run-bazel-tests.sh`](regressions.md) is a script for running the OpenTitan test suite against a local build of QEMU.

 ## Python modules